 The target waiver population consists of adults with cognitive, behavioral, and physical support needs who require supervised and supportive care.
-Most targeted individuals have either completed a course of intensive rehabilitation and continue to need a less-intensive rehabilitative schedule or are in need of long-term services and supports.
+Most targeted individuals have either completed a course of intensive rehabilitation and continue to need a less-intensive rehabilitative schedule or need long-term services and supports.
 Approximately 10% of the individuals served would benefit from a more intensive course of rehabilitation.
 The adults in the target population are Medicaid beneficiaries who: